 SUNY Polytechnic Institute was created in 2014 from the merger of the College of Nanoscale Science and Engineering of Albany with the SUNY Institute of Technology.
-In 2019 SUNY Poly (both campuses) enrolled approximately 1909 full-time and 299 part-time undergraduate students.
-Approximately 265 full-time and 529 part-time graduate students were also enrolled.
-The campus employs a full- and part-time workforce (excluding undergraduate students) of 561 employees.
-More than 908 undergraduate students resided in 3 residence halls on the Utica campus, and in a cooperative agreement with SUNY Albany 27 lived in SUNY Albany's Freedom Apartments.
+In 2021 SUNY Poly (both campuses) enrolled approximately 1744 full-time and 299 part-time undergraduate students.
+Approximately 264 full-time and 553 part-time graduate students were also enrolled.
+The campus employs a full and part-time workforce (excluding undergraduate students) of 555 employees.
+The number of undergraduate students residing in 3 residence halls on the Utica campus in the fall semester of 2021 was 769, and in a cooperative agreement with SUNY Albany, 12 lived in SUNY Albany's Freedom Apartments.